inforlife/process/issues.md

 Every collaborator of the project who wishes to add a new issue creates a new GitHub Issue where he describes what he would like to be implemented or the error he has found.
 Once done, the collaborator assigns the Issue to a development team member.

-Since to ensure we have developed what needed features and fixes have to be accepted before being deployed, we don't open Issues for other people.
+To ensure we have developed what needed, features and fixes have to be accepted before they can be considered `done` and ready for deployment.
+This means the person which needs a feature or has found a bug needs to be clearly identified.
+Thus, we don't open Issues for other people.

 The team member reviews (alone or with other members) the issue in order to gather any missing information and, if needed, to standardize it.